gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Through the forest?"
 Kulbinder rumbled.

-"It's safe enough if you're sensible enough to stay on the paths," Indy said, her tone making it clear exactly how sensible she thought the *tralpa* was.
+"It's safe enough if you're sensible enough to stay on the paths," Indy said, her tone making it clear exactly how sensible she thought Scholar-Candidate Yangyal was.

 "But it's three days to Duck Droppings on foot, and I'd be surprised if that pudgy camel has ever gone more than a hundred strides off a paved road in his life,"
 Grappa Gas growled.
-"If he trips and breaks his leg, we'll have the Pilots' own job explaining what happened to him."
+"If he trips and breaks his leg, we'll have the saints' own job explaining what happened to him."

 Indy nodded.
 "We have to go find him."